Romania–Serbia relations: History

 Modern relations between Romania and Serbia began right after the Romanian revolution and the beginning of the Yugoslav Wars.
 In the last decade of the 20th century, relations between the two countries were mostly affected after Romania decided to join the international community and enforced the embargo UN imposed over Yugoslavia during the Bosnian War, leading to a political rupture of the good historical relations between the two countries.
 This, inadvertently, led to one of the biggest illegal trafficking network in Europe at the time.
 As the embargo prevented Yugoslavia from purchasing fuel, Romanian citizens, impoverished by the internal crisis inadvertently caused by the fall of the communist regime, began illegally crossing the Danube to sell petrol, diesel and other forms of fuel to their Serbian neighbours.
 During a two years period, between 1993 and 1995, a lot of Romanians in the villages on the Danube shore got rich by illegal means, helping their Serbian counterparts.
 Any form of gas in Yugoslavia was around five times more expensive than in Romania.
 The network abruptly shut down in 1995, and it is believed that, despite their position, the Romanian government involved in it.
 Around ten to twenty people were killed during those years, either by the Romanian border guards or other smugglers.

-Politic relations got worse during the late 1990s, when Romania, on its way of accession to NATO, allowed in 1999 NATO planes to use Romanian airspace to strike targets in Serbia.
+Bilateral relations worsened during the late 1990s, when Romania, on its way of accession to NATO, allowed in 1999 NATO planes to use Romanian airspace to strike targets in Serbia.
 Supporting NATO during that bombing campaign got Romania's position as an official NATO member in 2004.
 However, a overwhelmingy majority of Romanians continued showing support to their historical ally Serbia and strongly opposed the NATO bombing campaign.

-At the beginning of 2000s, Romania supported Serbia's integration within the international community.
-Nowadays, symbolizing the good relations between Romania and Serbia, there is in the former a sentence that says "Romania only has two friends: the Black Sea and Serbia".
-However, this phrase and the state of the relations between both has been disturbed by the Romanians in the Timok Valley in Serbia, where they are known in Serbian as "Vlachs", claiming a separate ethnic identity from the Romanians.
+Romania and Serbia have historically had friendly relations, as exemplified by the Romanian adage, "Romania has only two friends—Serbia and the Black Sea".
+In the early 2000s, Romania supported Serbia's integration within the international community.
+In recent years, there has been some friction concerning the status of Romanians in Serbia's Timok Valley, where they are known in Serbian as "Vlachs" and claim a separate ethnic identity from Romanians.